nvieira-mcgill/alala/README.md

 This pipeline was built specifically with multi-messenger astrophysics in mind.
 The pipeline will, hopefully, be used to process WIRCam & MegaPrime electromagnetic follow-up of some gravitational wave source in the future.

+## Acknowledgements
+Thanks go to Dr. Daryl Haggard, Dr. John Ruan, and the rest of the Haggard research group.
+We are very grateful for assistance from Dr. Laurie Rousseau-Nepton, instrument specialist for WIRCam, and Dr. Dustin Lang (Perimeter) for his assistance with `astrometry.net`.